 I mean, I think that's the problem.

-You know, the bias of itself is troubling, and you shouldn't have someone there with those views and those high profile cases.
+You know, the bias of itself is troubling, and you shouldn't have someone there with those views and those high-profile cases.

 But is it affecting your actions?

-And I don't see how you can look at Strzok and say that that he was not influenced on that.
+And I don't see how you can look at Strzok and say that he was not influenced on that.

 He wanted to bring Hillary's case to a conclusion.

-He wanted to water down Comey's statement uh from extreme to extreme carelessness from gross negligence, but he has always wanted to go after Donald Trump, and that's what you see on some of this stuff.
+He wanted to water down Comey's statement from extreme carelessness from gross negligence, but he has always wanted to go after Donald Trump.

-Well, we we do have some good news problem.
+Well, we do have some good news.

-And I was able to break this last night on Hannity that in fact that the Department of Justice government officials now have confirmed that they are recovering the five missing months of text messages.
+And I was able to break this last night on Hannity that, in fact, that the Department of Justice, government officials now have confirmed that they are recovering the five missing months of text messages.

-And so I've got to believe there's probably going to be more smoking guns as they continue that process of of being able to get that information.
+And so I've got to believe there's probably going to be more smoking guns as they continue that process of being able to get that information.

-Robert Muller was appointed.
+Robert Mueller was appointed.

-We've now had a year investigation, and he was appointed because James Comey wanted it because he leaked information that may be illegal to his Columbia professor, now attorney, how convenient.
+We've now had a year investigation, and he was appointed because James Comey wanted it, because he leaked information that may be illegal to his Columbia professor, now attorney, how convenient.

 I guess they have attorney client privilege.

-We have no evidence of Trump Russia collusion.
+We have no evidence of Trump-Russia collusion.

 And then you set poor General Flynn up in a perjury trap because they surveilled, didn't minimize unmasks and release raw intelligence and set him up for a perjury trap, even if he misremembered.